 Start your fuel flow and start your mower.
 Watch for a steady or pulsating flow out of the line into the container.
 If you aren’t getting sufficient fuel flow, your fuel pump may be damaged and will need to be replaced.

-Repair: Remove the fuel line, spray carburetor cleaner into the tube and use compressed air to blow air through the tube until the line is free of debris and gummy residue.
+SOLUTION: Remove the fuel line, spray carburetor cleaner into the tube, and use compressed air to blow air through the tube until the line is free of debris and gummy residue.
 If you are unable to clear the clog you will need to replace the fuel line.